zedr/pycon17-bitcoin/PITCHME.md

 ---
 # Who invented Bitcoin?

- - Al Gore
+ 1. Al Gore |
- - Satoshi Nakamoto
+ 2. Satoshi Nakamoto |
- - Ryuichi Sakamoto
+ 3. Ryuichi Sakamoto |

 ---
 # What is fiat currency?

- - Money you pay Tony to fix it again
+ 1. Money you pay to `fix it again`
- - Money based on the Gold Standard
+ 2. Money based on the Gold Standard
- - Money created by banks
+ 3. Money for nothing

 ---
 # What Python keyword is used to create generators?